+During 2020, we terminated the existing office lease and executed a new lease on separate office space.
+The term of the previous office lease ended in December 2020.
+The term of the new office lease extends to February 2032 and has the option to renew for up to another 10 years.
 During 2019, various pipeline rights-of-way contracts and a land lease were acquired, assumed, renewed or otherwise entered into, primarily in conjunction with acquiring the Mobile Bay Properties.
-For these contracts and the existing office lease with future payments, a ROU asset and a corresponding lease liability was calculated based on our assumptions of the term, inflation rates and incremental borrowing rates.
 The term of each pipeline right-of-way contract is 10 years with various effective dates, and each has an option to renew for up to another ten years.
 It is expected renewals beyond 10 years can be obtained as renewals were granted to the previous lessees.
 The land lease has an option to renew every five years extending to 2085.
 The expected term of the rights-of way and land leases was estimated to approximate the life of the related reserves.
-The expected term for the office lease was based on management's plans.
 We recorded ROU assets and lease liabilities using a discount rate of 9.75% for the office lease and 10.75% for the other leases due to their longer expected term.